JanTeichertKluge/WSCNet_FacialExpressions/README.md

 ### Dataset for training

-We used famous FER2013 dataset for trained the WSCNet to classify human facial expressions.
+We used FER2013 dataset for trained the WSCNet to classify human facial expressions.
 The WSCNet was build on pretrained ResNet101.
-We achieved an accuracy of about 60% after 30 epochs.
+We achieved an accuracy of about 59% after 20 epochs.

 ### Our trained models